jobyh/tool_jasmine/README.md

 Integrates the [Jasmine](https://github.com/jasmine/jasmine) BDD test framework with [Moodle](https://moodle.org/) or [Totara](https://www.totaralms.com/).
 Jasmine provides a nice HTML based spec runner out of the box and can be integrated easily with the Moodle / Totara platforms.
 [Sinon](http://sinonjs.org/) is also included for creation of mocks, stubs and spies.

 ## Overview
-A somewhat eccentric tool for JavaScript testing. **TODO**
+A somewhat eccentric tool for JavaScript testing.

+**TODO**

 ### What it does
-- Gives you the means to write tests for JavaScript in Moodle and Totara
+- Gives you the means to write test-driven JavaScript in Moodle and Totara
-- Provides a way to automate running your tests e.g. for Continuous Integration
+- Provides a way to automate running your tests
-- Allows you to integrate tests with your codebase or store them separately
+- Allows you to integrate spec files with your codebase or store them separately

 ### What it doesn't
 - Provide a way to extract metrics such as code coverage for your JavaScript